Night attack at Târgoviște: Battle

 The Turks first tried to disembark at Vidin, but were pushed back by an archery attack.
 On 4 June, a contingent of janissaries landed in the night, at Turnu Severin, where 300 of them died from Wallachian attacks.
 The Serbian-born janissary, Konstantin Mihailović, recounted their encounter with Vlad Țepeș:

 When night began to fall, we climbed into our boats and floated down the Danube and crossed over to the other side several miles below the place where Vlad's army was stationed.
 There we dug ourselves trenches, so that cavalry could not harm us.
 After that we crossed back over to the other side and transported other janissaries over the Danube, and when the entire infantry had crossed over, then we prepared and set out gradually against Vlad's army, together with the artillery and other equipment that we had brought with us.
 Having halted, we set up the cannon, but not in time to stop three hundred janissaries from being killed ...
 Seeing that our side was greatly weakening, we defended ourselves with the 120 guns which we had brought over and fired so often that we repelled the prince's army and greatly strengthened our position ...
 Vlad, seeing that he could not prevent the crossing, withdrew.
 After that the emperor crossed the Danube with his entire army and gave us 30,000 coins to be distributed among us.

 The Ottoman army managed to advance as Vlad Țepeș instituted a policy of scorched earth, poisoned the waters, and also created marshes by diverting the waters of small rivers.
 Traps were created by the digging of pits, and then covered with timber and leaves.
 The population and animals were evacuated to the mountains and as Mehmed advanced for seven days, his army suffered from fatigue as "he found no man, nor any significant animal, and nothing to eat or drink."
 Vlad adopted guerrilla tactics as his cavalry made several hit-and-run attacks.
 He would also send ill people suffering from lethal diseases, such as leprosy, tuberculosis—and in more significant numbers—those who suffered from the bubonic plague, to intermix with the Turks and infect them.
 The bubonic plague managed to spread in the Ottoman army.
 The Ottoman fleet launched a few minor attacks on Brăila and Chilia, but without being able to do much damage, as Vlad Țepeș had destroyed most of the ports in Bulgaria.
-Chalkokondyles writes that the Sultan managed to capture a Wallachian soldier and at first tried to bribe him for information; when that didn't work, he threatened him with torture, to no avail.
+Chalkokondyles writes that the Sultan managed to capture a Wallachian soldier and at first tried to bribe him for information; when that did not work, he threatened him with torture, to no avail.
 Mehmed was said to have commended the soldier by saying, "if your master had many soldiers like yourself, in a short time he could conquer the world!"